 Marx and Engels famously referred to socialism as “the real movement which abolishes the present state of things.”
-By that they meant that the socialist movement involves building the massive collective power necessary to overthrow the capitalist system in order to create the conditions for the future development of a socialist society.
+By that, they meant that the socialist movement involves building the massive collective power necessary to overthrow the capitalist system in order to create the conditions for the future development of a socialist society.
 They contrasted this to utopian understandings of socialism that argued that a socialist society had to be created first in miniature (through planned communities and cooperatives for example) before it could be scaled-up to the society at large.
-In Marx and Engels view, it made little sense to focus on building model versions of a future socialist society, since this work serves mainly to divert socialists’ energy away from building mass working-class movements and political parties.
+In Marx and Engels’s view, it made little sense to focus on building model versions of a future socialist society, since this work serves mainly to divert socialists’ energy away from building mass working-class movements and political parties.
 And without these elements, no socialist society can emerge.

-Marx and Engels’ critique of utopian socialists is equally applicable to those in DSA who make the argument that our internal decision-making structures must anticipate (or “prefigure”) the most ideal decision-making processes we expect to exist in a socialist society.
+Marx and Engels’s critique of utopian socialists is equally applicable to those in DSA who make the argument that our internal decision-making structures must anticipate (or “prefigure”) the most ideal decision-making processes we expect to exist in a socialist society.

 According to the reasoning of these DSA members, it is impossible to imagine building a socialist society without a political organization that itself embodies the core principles of that society in its day-to-day organizational practices.
 The practical corollary of the argument is that DSA’s internal decision-making practices should always be as inclusive and transparent as possible, even if that means greatly diminishing DSA’s capacity to organize effectively and build real working-class power.
-From this perspective such a tradeoff between process and outcomes is reasonable: what is the point of building working-class power if the end result will be an oppressive system that marginalizes the voices of all but a small leadership clique?
+From this perspective such a tradeoff between process and outcomes is reasonable: What is the point of building working-class power if the end result will be an oppressive system that marginalizes the voices of all but a small leadership clique?

-However, as Marx and Engels’ critique of the utopian socialists suggests, the principal effect of this prefigurative approach is to limit DSA’s ability to win meaningful political victories.
+However, as Marx and Engels’s critique of the utopian socialists suggests, the principal effect of this prefigurative approach is to limit DSA’s ability to win meaningful political victories.
 What should be straightforward tactical or strategic debates resolved by majority votes taken by leadership or the membership (depending on the issue) can quickly devolve into an obsessive proceduralism, leading to major delays in carrying out critical projects.
 For instance, spending months debating in general meetings technical changes in chapter bylaws, the relative merits of procedural questions around chapter incorporation, or other administrative tasks (website design, spreadsheet management, general meeting structure) generally produces little more than diverting many hours from concrete organizing and strategic discussion.
 These are all important questions, but given major constraints on our time as organizers, we need to carefully consider whether the tradeoffs are really worth it.
-Otherwise we risk creating widespread frustration and burnout among the active membership and discouraging the participation of new members, which in turn undermines DSA’s organizational capacity.
+Otherwise, we risk creating widespread frustration and burnout among the active membership and discouraging the participation of new members, which in turn undermines DSA’s organizational capacity.

 In short, creating a healthy internal culture that ensures members have a stake in the organization and feel committed to its long-term success is essential, but veering too far away from the pragmatic balance of direct democracy and legitimate representation described above — even if it is in the name of building the society we want to see within DSA — is a recipe for self sabotage.